How to Become a Center for Drug Policy and Prevention Graduate Fellow

-Applicants are preliminarily screened to determine if their application packets are complete.
-Those with incomplete application packets are sent written notification to the address on their graduate assistant application form.
+CDPP first screens applicants to determine if their application packets are complete.
+Those with incomplete application packets are sent written notification to the address on their graduate fellowship application form.

-Applicants who meet the minimum qualifications are screened by the review committee, and the committee recommends applicants to be interviewed.
-The top applicants are selected for in‐person interviews which are held in June and December.
-Interviews are conducted by one or two Schaefer Center staff members.
-Fellowships are awarded on a competitive basis with GPA, previous work experience, educational goals, research and public policy interests, references, and overall suitability to the work of the Schaefer Center as the criteria for award.
+A review committee composed of Center staff will then screen applicants who meet the minimum qualifications, and recommend top applicants for in‐person interviews.
+These interviews generally are scheduled in June/July and in December.
+CDPP awards fellowships on a competitive basis with GPA, previous work experience, educational goals, research and public policy interests, references, and overall suitability to the work of CDPP as the criteria for award.

-Schaefer Center fellowships are generally awarded on an academic year basis.
-Graduate fellows receive full tuition remission up to 9 credits per semester and a stipend of $3,500.00 per semester.
+Graduate fellows receive full tuition remission up to nine credits per semester, and a stipend of $3,500.00 per semester.
 A full-year package (two semesters) is 18 credits and a $7,000 stipend.
-In addition, fellows are given the opportunity to continue to work at the Center during the summer.
+The Center awards fellowships on a semester basis.
+Dependent upon CDPP needs and funding, fellows may have the opportunity to work at the CDPP during the summer.

-For more information about Schaefer Center graduate fellowships, please contact Pamela Bishop at email@example.com.
+For more information about Center for Drug Policy and Prevention graduate fellowships, please contact Veronica Pallutch at email@example.com.